wp-plugins/remote-my-project-playlist-plugin-for-wordpress/readme.txt

 This plugin only works with feeds from Remote My Project.

+To see a list of working examples and documentation go to [Remote My Project](http://hollywoodtools.com/wordpress-plugin/)

+To see a live example of the plugin in action go to [L2 Digital](http://l2digital.com/work/)

 1. To use this you will need to create a Channel at Remote My Project.
 2. Right click on the mRSS Feed link you want to show on your site and select Copy Link Address
 3. In a Post or a Page enter the shortcode for the Remote My Project Plugin - [rmp-video playlist=""]